awslabs/amazon-eks-ami/log-collector-script/linux/README.md

    --ignore_metrics Variable To ignore prometheus metrics collection; Pass this flag if DISABLE_METRICS enabled on CNI

+   --eks_hybrid Variable To denote that the script is running on an EKS Hybrid node; This will skip IMDS queries for AWS region and instance ID

    --help  Show this help message.
 ```